ai-glimpse/toyml/README.md

 </p>

 # About
-There are some machine learning algorithms implemented from scratch!
-Let's learn machine learning with toy code.
+There are some machine learning algorithms implemented from scratch, let's learn machine learning with toy code.

-# Overview
+# RoadMap

 - [x] Clustering: DBSCAN, Hierarchical(Agnes&Diana), Kmeans
 - [x] Classification: KNN